 Voter Registration Program For REALTORS®V

 If your members are not registered to vote, they cannot vote for candidates who support REALTOR® issues or in favor of public policies that promote homeownership.
-Use the Voter Registration Initiative Programs to increase registered REALTORS® in your association.
+Use the Voter Registration Program for REALTORS® to increase registered REALTORS® in your association.

 Voter registration and getting-out-the-vote is a top priority of the Citrus Valley Association of REALTORS® in greater Los Angeles.
 This year, one of its three offices served as a Voting Center, open to residents from anywhere in Los Angeles County: a major boon to the very mobile voting population of the sprawling jurisdiction.